Parts of Energy demand/Description

 - Hot water demand is modelled as a function of household income and heating degree days.

-The model distinguishes five income quintiles for both the urban and rural population.
+These functions are described in detail elsewhere (Daioglou et al., 2012; Van Ruijven et al., 2011).
 After determining the energy demand per function for each population quintile, the choice of fuel type is determined on the basis of relative costs.
 This is based on a multinomial logit formulation for energy functions that can involve multiple fuels, such as cooking and space heating.
 In the calculations, consumer discount rates are assumed to decrease along with household income levels, and there will be increasing appreciation of clean and convenient fuels (Van Ruijven et al., 2011).
 For developing countries, this endogenously results in the substitution processes described by the energy ladder.
 This refers to the progressive use of modern energy types as incomes grow, from traditional bioenergy to coal and kerosene, to energy carriers such as natural gas, heating oil and electricity.